5l1v3r1/latencystream/README.md

 # Abstract

-The **latencyreader** package makes it possible to read fixed-sized chunks from an `io.Reader` while staying below a maximum latency.
+The **latencystream** package makes it possible to read fixed-sized chunks from an `io.Reader` while staying below a maximum latency.

 ## Example use case